Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 He set his knife and fork down.
 "Get used to it?"

-"It’s just kinda difficult to connect the dorky guy I used to live with to… well, to Warhorse."
+"It’s just kinda difficult to connect the dorky guy I used to live with to... well, to Warhorse."

 "Change happens."
 He observed, tugging his own overburdened plate over and starting on the foothills of mount breakfast.

 She didn’t reply for a while, and he was well into his scrambled eggs when she did.
-"Uh… hey.
+"Uh... hey.
 Thank you."

 "For what?"
 He asked.

 "You’re here and sitting with me, talking with me.
-I kinda figured you’d want nothing to do with…"
+I kinda figured you’d want nothing to do with..."

 "You’re family."
 Adam interrupted her.